Dharavi

-The Dharavi slum was founded in 1884 during the British colonial era, and grew because the expulsion of factories and residents from the peninsular city centre by the colonial government and from the migration of rural Indians into urban Mumbai.
-For this reason, Dharavi is currently a highly diverse settlement religiously and ethnically.
+The Dharavi slum was founded in 1884 during the British colonial era, and grew because of the expulsion of factories and residents from the peninsular city centre by the colonial government, and due to the migration of rural Indians into urban Mumbai.
+For this reason, Dharavi is currently a highly diverse settlement, religiously and ethnically.

 Dharavi has an active informal economy in which numerous household enterprises employ many of the slum residents—leather, textiles and pottery products are among the goods made inside Dharavi.
 The total annual turnover has been estimated at over US$1 billion.

 Dharavi has suffered from many epidemics and other disasters, including a widespread plague in 1896 which killed over half of the population of Bombay.
 Sanitation in the slums remains poor.

-Dharavi is often compared to Orangi slum in Karachi.
-While Orangi has double the population of Dharavi, it is spread over an area of 60 sq.km, about 30 times that of Dharavi.
-Effectively, Orangi slum dwellers have 15 times more land per capita than Dharavi.

 History

 In the 18th century, Dharavi was an island with a predominantly mangrove swamp.
 It was a sparsely populated village before the late 19th century, inhabited by Koli fishermen.
 Dharavi was then referred to as the village of Koliwada.